open-mmlab/mmselfsup/docs/en/user_guides/1_config.md

 # Tutorial 1: Learn about Configs

-MMSelfSup mainly uses python files as configs.
-The design of our configuration file system integrates modularity and inheritance, facilitating users to conduct various experiments.
-All configuration files are placed in the `configs` folder.
-If you wish to inspect the config file in summary, you may run `python tools/misc/print_config.py` to see the complete config.
+We incorporate modular and inheritance design into our config system, which is convenient to conduct various experiments.
+If you wish to inspect the config file, you may run `python tools/print_config.py /PATH/TO/CONFIG` to see the complete config.
+You may also pass `--cfg-options xxx.yyy=zzz` to see the updated config.

 - [Tutorial 1: Learn about Configs](#tutorial-1-learn-about-configs)
   - [Config File and Checkpoint Naming Convention](#config-file-and-checkpoint-naming-convention)